To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 The upper gets a few changes.
 The new Achilles lip collar and a softer tongue are the noteworthy tweaks.
 And look – the Delta logo has been swapped with the stylish Reebok vector logo.

-Though we prefer the more minimal upper construction of the Floatride V1, some runners will find the softer lining materials a welcome change.
+Though we prefer the more minimal upper construction of the Floatride V1, some runners will find the softer lining materials and asymmetrical lacing a welcome change.